Oracle Validators

 yoda keys add REPORTER_05

-This is because yoda works with multiple reporter addresses to allow it to submit multiple transactions concurrently.
+This is because Yoda works with multiple reporter addresses to submit multiple transactions concurrently.

-The next step in yoda configuration is to set you function executor configuration parameter;
+The next step in Yoda configuration is to set your function executor configuration parameter;

 yoda config executor "rest:<your_aws_lambda_endpoint>?timeout=7s"